 “I want to jump headfirst into your wardrobe and look through your clothes because I need to know if they’re all so cool.”

 “Definitely not the answer I expected,” he said with a chuckle.
-“You know you’re always welcome to my wardrobe.”
+“You’re always welcome in my wardrobe.”

 “Would you want to also look through his underwear?”
 Marcel also appeared of thin air.
 I didn’t even hear him arrive.
 But it was his eerie ability to show up unexpectedly in the middle of conversations with the most inappropriate comments.